Palais Garnier: Architecture and style

 The façade and the interior followed the Napoleon III style principle of leaving no space without decoration.
 Garnier used polychromy, or a variety of colors, for theatrical effect, achieved different varieties of marble and stone, porphyry, and gilded bronze.
 The façade of the Opera used seventeen different kinds of material, arranged in very elaborate multicolored marble friezes, columns, and lavish statuary, many of which portray deities of Greek mythology.

 Exterior

 Main façade

 The principal façade is on the south side of the building, overlooking the Place de l'Opéra and terminates the perspective along the Avenue de l'Opéra.
 Fourteen painters, mosaicists and seventy-three sculptors participated in the creation of its ornamentation.

 The two gilded figural groups, Charles Gumery's L'Harmonie (Harmony) and La Poésie (Poetry), crown the apexes of the principal façade's left and right avant-corps.
 They are both made of gilt copper electrotype.

+Below Gumery's L'Harmonie, in the left (west) pediment, is a sculpted relief of two women sitting down representing Architecture and Industry by Jean Claude Petit.
+The women surround an escutcheon with the words "ARCHITECTURE" and "INDUSTRIE" in gold.
+The woman who represents architecture holds a compass and a plan of the Opéra Nouvel, at her feet is a winged genius holding a torch.
+The woman representing industry holds a lead pig and a hammer, while a winged genius stands at her feet, carrying a cup full of jewels.

+In the right (east) pediment a sculpture of two women sitting down representing Painting and Sculpture by Théodore Gruyère.
+The women surround an escutcheon with the words "PEINTURE" (painting) and "SCULPTURE" in gold.
+The woman who represents painting holds a brush and a palette, at her feet is a putto holding a pencil.